White Cloud Mountain Minnow - Tanichthys albonubes

 Aquarium Suitability:

-This is an excellent fish for unheated indoor aquariums, temperate planted tanks and peaceful cooler-water communities.
-It is especially useful for aquarists who want a colourful small fish without running the aquarium at high tropical temperatures.
-It is not suitable for warm discus-style tanks, aggressive communities or aquariums with larger fish that may eat it.
+This is an excellent fish for mature temperate aquariums, cooler planted community tanks and peaceful small-fish displays.
+It is especially useful for aquarists who want an attractive shoaling fish that does not require high tropical temperatures.

 Recommended Aquarium Size:

 A practical minimum is 60 litres for a group, with a tank length of at least 60 cm recommended.
-FishBase also gives a minimum aquarium size of around 60 cm and recommends group keeping.
+Larger aquariums of 75–90 litres or more are better for bigger shoals and mixed temperate communities.

 Water Conditions: